CDL-Quantum/Hackathon2021/Loo Boys/Business_app.md

 LV is a python package that can be run locally.
 We make use of quantum hardware from DWave and IBM.
 We also make use of a photonics computer simulator from Xanadu.

 ## Setup

-1. Make sure you have X installed and configured.
+1. Make sure you have python 3 installed

 2. Set up your preferred virtual environment.